• Skip to primary navigation

 Irish stew in a small bowl with a spoon.

-• stew meat (I use chuck roast)
+• Stew meat (I use chuck roast)

-• carrots, parsnips and russet potatoes (Idaho!)
+• Carrots, parsnips and russet potatoes

-• beef stock
+• Beef stock

 • Guinness Extra Stout beer, or any dark beer

-• red wine
+• Red wine

 • Worcestershire sauce

-• dried thyme
+• Dried thyme

 Potatoes, onion, parsnips and carrots on a cutting board.